If you’re a runner, you’re not just looking for a pet. You’re looking for a training partner.

 Watch out for: Can be destructive without enough activity

-Huskies are legendary endurance dogs, bred to pull sleds over long distances.
-They thrive in cold climates and can easily handle extended runs.
+Huskies were bred to pull sleds over long distances.
+They thrive in cold climates and can handle extended runs without much trouble.

 Best for: Cold climates, winter runners